 Softphones are quite often used in modern call centers.
 Most of them are free software applications that are installed on the agent's computer.
 However, you should also think about their disadvantages.
 Like any software solution, a softphone may not load, show an error or "hang up" during a conversation.
 Communication quality may also be affected by other applications installed on your computer.

-The server room houses servers, telecommunication equipment as well as some additional hardware that the call center needs to function.
+The server room houses servers, telecommunication equipment as well as some additional hardware that the in-house call center needs to function.
 Some requirements must be met as to the server room facility (area, the height of the room, temperature regime, air humidity).
 Also, access to the room has to be limited due to security and operation reasons.

 Here are the main requirements for the server room: